 - special interest groups.

-Funding was been secured for the office fit-out including office equipment, computerised administration systems as per creditable health services and youth friendly design/furniture.
-The two local high schools (Tomaree High School and St Phillips Christian College) are enthusiastic and students at the two high schools have contributed ideas for making the counselling room youth friendly.
+Funding was provided by the Newcastle Permanent Charitable Foundation for the office fit-out including office equipment, computerised administration systems as per creditable health services and youth friendly design/furniture.
+The two local high schools (Tomaree High School and St Phillips Christian College) are enthusiastic and students at the two high schools have contributed ideas for making the counselling rooms youth friendly.

 A COPSY Model